enoodle/Dreams/README.md

 Update the dreams section here with the new values:  https://github.com/Midburn/midburn-k8s/blob/master/environments/staging/values.yaml#L101  (or similar file in the `production` environment)
 Some values are hardcoded in the external-chart (https://github.com/Midburn/midburn-k8s/blob/master/charts-external/dreams/templates/dreams.yaml) , If possible those should be moved to the environments/../values.yaml before updating them.
 ##### Updating production version
-To update the version in midburn-k8s production one should create a new "release" on github and then update this release number on https://github.com/Midburn/midburn-k8s/blob/master/environments/production/values.auto-updated.yaml#L6
+To update the version in midburn-k8s production one should create a new "release" on github and a new production version will be deployed automagically.
+If we want to rollback we can update the release number on https://github.com/Midburn/midburn-k8s/blob/master/environments/production/values.auto-updated.yaml#L6